lazincastro/lazincastro/README.md

 # Hello, I'm Lazaro. 👋

 ## About Me
-- 🔭 I’m currently working on Iteris
+- 🔭 I’m currently working on Globant
-- 🌱 I’m currently learning Terraform
+- 🌱 I’m currently learning Java
-- 💬 Ask me about Linux
+- 💬 Ask me about whatever you want
 ## Connect with Me
 - [LinkedIn](https://www.linkedin.com/in/lazincastro/)